smrg-lm/sc3/docs/source/glossary.rst

       and is not affected by jitter as :term:`physical time`.
 It's used to precisely define the :term:`timetag` for OSC bundles.

+   multichannel expansion:
+      Because SuperCollider represents multiple channels as lists of ugens, when an ugen receives a list of values for one or more of its input arguments the constructor returns a :class:`ChannelList<sc3.synth.ugen.ChannelList>`
+      object containing one ugen instance for each element in the longest list instead of a single ugen.
+The shortest lists are wrapped to fit the length of the longest and passed in order to the different instances, scalar values are kept as the argument of each new instance.
+This special behavior, along with the operations over lists of channels, is a convenient way to expand graphs and maintain a simple representation by avoiding loops.

    node
       A server tree node.
       See :class:`Node<sc3.synth.node.Node>`.